Navideck/BT-Cam/blog/btcam-3.3.0-wedding-concert-event-videography.md

 ---
-title: "BT Cam 3.3.0: The Ultimate Multi-Camera App for Weddings, Concerts, and Live Events"
+title: "BT Cam 3.3.0: The Ultimate Multi-Camera App for Weddings and Events"
 date: "2025-06-22"
-excerpt: "The new 3.3.0 update of BT Cam delivers powerful new tools that change how event videographers handle multi-camera shoots—whether at weddings, concerts, or live shows."
+excerpt: "The new 3.3.0 update of BT Cam delivers powerful new tools that change how event videographers handle multi-camera shoots—whether at weddings and ceremonies."
-description: "BT Cam 3.3.0 introduces essential features for wedding, concert and event videographers: recording logs, real-time sync, Bluetooth volume shutter, and more.
+description: "BT Cam 3.3.0 introduces essential features for wedding and event videographers: recording logs, real-time sync, Bluetooth volume shutter, and more.
 Discover how it transforms your multi-camera workflow."
 author: "BT Cam Team"
-coverImage: "images/btcam-3.3.0-wedding-concert-event-videography.jpg"
+coverImage: "images/bt-cam-wedding-videography.jpg.jpg"
-tags: ["BT Cam", "camera apps", "event videography", "bluetooth camera control", "DSLR remote app", "wedding", "concert", "live show"]
+tags: ["BT Cam", "camera apps", "event videography", "bluetooth camera control", "DSLR remote app", "wedding", "ceremony"]
-ogImage: "images/btcam-3.3.0-wedding-concert-event-videography.jpg"
+ogImage: "images/bt-cam-wedding-videography.jpg.jpg"
 category: "Event videography"
 readingTime: 6
 ---

-# BT Cam 3.3.0: The Ultimate Multi-Camera App for Weddings, Concerts, and Live Events
+# BT Cam 3.3.0: The Ultimate Multi-Camera App for Weddings and Ceremonies

-Managing multiple cameras during **weddings, concerts, or live shows** is no easy task.
+Managing multiple cameras during **weddings,  or ceremonies** is no easy task.
 You’re trying to capture every angle, ensure everything is recording, and avoid technical mishaps—all while staying invisible in the moment.

 **BT Cam 3.3.0** changes that.